 When the amphibious operation was scheduled in 1969, a friend at 3RD MAW G-3 asked me to make sure Blacksheep A-4s arrived at the Landing Zone before H hour and carried out the CAS missions as tasked.
 As the squadron operations officer, I said, "OK.
 We'll make it a mandatory mission as though this is a combat operation."
 The response was, "Just don't have an accident.
 You'll be responsible if anything goes wrong."
 On the Flight Plan, I entered my name as leader of the flight with two wingmen who were lieutenants with replacement pilot orders to Vietnam.
 The mission would be a test of their readiness for combat.

 The CAS commitment came down for a ten o' clock H hour.
 That gave our flight a take off time of about 9:15 AM.
 At daylight on D day the weather was WOXOF with ceiling obscured in fog with visibility zero.
 It was tough driving to the back gate and down to the squadron.
 About 7 AM, a sea breeze could be felt and hopes were high for VFR by 9 o' clock.
-I sat down at 8 AM with my wingmen, Paul Phillips and Dave Yates and we briefed the mission as though we could take the runway on an IFR flight plan with 3 miles visibility.
+1/LT Paul Phillips, 1/LT Dennis Peek and I met at 8 AM and briefed the mission as though we could take the runway on an IFR flight plan with 3 miles visibility.
 Dash two would make a section takeoff on my wing and Dash 3 would roll five seconds later and join up under the overcast and we would then cancel IFR as we crossed the beach at San Juan Capistrano and fly VFR below the cloud deck to the holding point over the ships.
 We would make our simulated strafing and napalm runs in a loose cruise/tail chase so we would be in visual contact at all times during the flight.

 "Tower, this is Blacksheep Three.
 Ready for takeoff."
-I had to get all three aircraft in position on the runway ready to go in order to make my plan work.
+All three aircraft had to be in position on the runway. ready to roll, in order to make our plan work.

 Tower responded, "Blacksheep Flight is Cleared to Taxi into position on the runway.
-Contact departure control on UHF frequency 235.7.
+Contact departure control on UHF frequency 235.7 after takeoff.
 You are cleared for takeoff."

 We taxied onto the runway into parade formation.
 I gave a thumbs up to my wingmen.
 They returned the thumbs up.
 I called the tower, "Cancel our IFR flight plan.
 We will be departing Special VFR."